-Deadline: Continuous rolling programme until the total pot is allocated.
+Deadline: Continuous rolling programme until the end of 2021.

 Other Sports Funds

 Ashford Leisure Trust Fund

 Sports clubs, community groups and charities offering physical activities or physical health support can apply for up to £10,000 to support the delivery of healthy recreational activities in the borough of Ashford, prioritising people of all ages living in areas of deprivation.
 Eligible activities include indoor and outdoor pursuits, those that increase physical well-being and…Covid 19 Sports